acrocat/EverLayout/docs/reading.md

 helpful when using sub-layouts.

 ** Note **
  - `NSDictionary` can be used because it is a subclass of NSObject.
-Swift `Dictionary`s are not and will not work.
+The Swift `Dictionary` is not and will not work.

 ** Note **
  - Properties accessed from the View Environment must be `public`, otherwise